The Best All-Natural & Organic Lip Balms For Dry Lips

 Poppy & Pout Lip Balm

-• My Take: This is my favorite lip balm- it moisturize my lips and makes them super soft and the tube is eco-friendly.
+• Why I Love This Lip Balm: This is my favorite lip balm- it moisturizes my lips and makes them super soft, plus the tube is eco-friendly.
 Poppy & Pout Lip Balm comes in a whole array of tasty flavors and my kids love it too!

 • From the Poppy & Pout website: Every Poppy & Pout lip balm is made with 100% natural ingredients and hand-poured into eco-friendly paper tubes!